 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-Finding an additive-free, dairy-free protein supplement is hard.
-Finding an additive-free, dairy-free protein supplement made with real foods is next to impossible.
-Why?
-Most protein supplements are made with protein concentrates and isolates, foods stripped of everything but the protein.
-They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
-We will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein supplement.
+A final reason why we make the best protein supplements is that we do not use protein isolates.
+Most protein supplements, on the contrary, are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+They are listed on the ingredient list as “collagen protein,” “pea protein, and” “whey protein” as opposed to “collagen,” “peas,” and “whey.”
+I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.
-The problem with ingredients that look nothing like real food is that they are hard to digest; your gut always prefers the real thing, not some heavily-processed imitation.